-- 8. The waitlist will be monitored & managed by the PIP officer and the On-Site Manager only, as to ensure protection of personal and confidential information.
+- 8. The waitlist will be monitored & managed by the PIP officer, the On-Site Manager only, and the head(s) of the membership committee, as to ensure protection of personal and confidential information.
 Any time the waitlist is updated, a copy of the list will be shared with the membership committee, but will only show the names and waitlist positions. - a.
-The waitlist will be closed at a maximum of 25 persons, meaning that no individuals may be added or kept in a queue of any kind, above and beyond that limit
+The waitlist will be closed at a maximum of 10 persons, meaning that no individuals may be added or kept in a queue of any kind, above and beyond that limit